-119. More recently, in R (Davies) v Revenue & Customs Commissioners [2011] UKSC 47, [2011] 1 WLR 2625, where the issue was whether taxpayers who had moved abroad could claim non-resident tax status on the basis of certain paragraphs in the Inland Revenue Booklet IR20, Lord Wilson JSC confirmed at [29] that Bingham LJ's requirement that representations should be "clear, unambiguous and devoid of relevant qualification" applied also to representations made in a booklet formally published by HMRC to the world.
+[119] More recently, in R (on the application of Davies) v Revenue and Customs Comrs; R (on the application of Gaines-Cooper) v Revenue and Customs Comrs [2011] UKSC 47, [2011] STC 2249, [2011] 1 WLR 2625, where the issue was whether taxpayers who had moved abroad could claim non-resident tax status on the basis of certain paragraphs in the Inland Revenue Booklet IR20, Lord Wilson confirmed at [29] that Bingham LJ's requirement that representations should be 'clear, unambiguous and devoid of relevant qualification' applied also to representations made in a booklet formally published by HMRC to the world.

 Lord Wilson continued:

-"It is better to forsake any arid analytical exercise and to proceed on the basis that the representations in the booklet for which the appellants contend must have been clear; that the judgment about their clarity must be made in the light of an appraisal of all relevant statements in the booklet when they are read as a whole; and that, in that the clarity of a representation depends in part on the identity of the person to whom it is made, the hypothetical representee is the "ordinarily sophisticated taxpayer" irrespective of whether he is in receipt of professional advice."
+'It is better to forsake any arid analytical exercise and to proceed on the basis that the representations in the booklet for which the appellants contend must have been clear; that the judgment about their clarity must be made in the light of an appraisal of all relevant statements in the booklet when they are read as a whole; and that, in that the clarity of a representation depends in part on the identity of the person to whom it is made, the hypothetical representee is the "ordinarily sophisticated taxpayer" irrespective of whether he is in receipt of professional advice.'

-- 120. For completeness, I should record that we were also referred by Mr Swift to: - (a) the observations of Lord Hoffmann in R (Bancoult) v Foreign Secretary (No. 2) [2008] UKHL 61, [2009] 1 AC 453, at [59] to [63]; - (b) the valuable discussion of the doctrine of legitimate expectations by Laws LJ in R (Bhatt Murphy) v Independent Assessor [2008] EWCA Civ 755 at [26] and following; and - (c) the decision of this court in R v Education Secretary, ex p.
-Begbie [2000] 1 WLR 1115.
+[120] For completeness, I should record that we were also referred by Mr Swift to:

+- (a) the observations of Lord Hoffmann in R (on the application of Bancoult) v Secretary of State for Foreign and Commonwealth Affairs) [2008] UKHL 61, [2008] 4 All ER 1055, [2009] 1 AC 453 (at [59]-[63]); - (b) the valuable discussion of the doctrine of legitimate expectations by Laws LJ in R (on the application of Bhatt Murphy (a firm)) v Independent Assessor, R (on the application of Niazi) v Secretary of State for the Home Dept [2008] EWCA Civ 755, [2008] All ER (D) 127 (Jul) (at [26] and following); - (c) the decision of this court in R v Dept of Education and Employment, ex p Begbie [2000] 1 WLR 1115.

-The last of these cases is authority for the proposition that an expectation is "legitimate" if it is one which will be protected by law: see per Peter Gibson LJ at 1125C.
+The last of these cases is authority for the proposition that an expectation is 'legitimate' if it is one which will be protected by law: see 1125 per Peter Gibson LJ.